Michael-Cowie/Notes/Math/probability/proofs/combination_formula.md

 \frac{n!}{k!(n-k)!}
 ```

+The standard permutation formula and combination formula **assumes you cannot reuse an object**.

 ## From Factorials to Permutations

 Suppose there are $n$ distinct objects, and every object is arranged in order.
 The first position may be occupied by any of the $n$ objects.
 Once the first position has been filled, only $n-1$ objects remain for the second position.
 The third position then has $n-2$ available objects, and this process continues until every object has been placed.